 Repair is hard!
 Let's make it fun and rewarding.

 You know the guy.
 Don't be that guy. (thanks, flickr)

 Rip Off Someone Else's Work

 Paraphrasing content from elsewhere on the web, while giving credit by linking to the source, is perfectly all right.
 But copying and pasting someone else's words into your document is considered plagiarism.
 You'll only learn the ins and outs of technical writing by doing the writing part yourself, so avoid the temptation to plagiarize.
-This has the added benefit of keeping you out of a university disciplinary hearing (which we're told are not nearly as fun as they sound).
+This has the added benefit of keeping you out of a university disciplinary hearing (which we're told is not nearly as fun as it sounds).